emoriarty/emoriarty.github.io/src/pages/beyond-merge/index.md

 __Never, ever, force a push on a collaborative branch__.
 It will destroy modifications being carried out by other repository members and you will become a hatred object among colleagues.
-Only use `--force` with your own branches and be aware of what you're doing.
+Only use `--force` with your own branches exclusively and under your own risk.

 To prevent possible overwritings on the remote branch, there is the `--force-with-lease` option.
 Whilst the `--force` option will push changes no